SithuAung1988/Vedic-Planetary-Aspectarium/README.md

 ## Tasks

-Here is the list of tasks that need to be done before updateing the `VPA` to version 0.0.0.2.
+Here is the list of tasks that need to be done before updating the `VPA` to version 0.0.0.2.

 - [ ] Add JHora Data Input and Manual Data Input
 - [ ] Add East Indian style chart